IdrisKulubi/e-racer/README.md

 -   **Stunning Visuals:** Powered by Three.js for realistic 3D graphics.
 They are just average 😆
 -   **Customizable Cars:** Personalize your ride with various colors and types.
 -   **Dynamic Tracks:** Race on diverse tracks with varying difficulty levels.
--   **Multiplayer Support:** Compete against friends and other players online.
 -   **Responsive Design:** Play seamlessly on any device.

 ## Technologies Used